 Do not worry about the type of exercise or exercise performance.
 All that will improve once you start.

 Walking: It is the most simple exercise.
-It can be done with your children, grandchildren, pets, friends, literally anybody.
-Even if you are alone, just get out and start walking.
+You can do it with your children, grandchildren, pets, friends, literally anybody.
+Even if you are alone, get out and start walking.
 You can make many a friend on the way.
 Start with a slow walk and over a short distance if you haven't done it in a long time.
 The goal is to stay consistent over weeks, months, and years to come.
 It shouldn't be the distance or the speed initially.
 You can have all those goals when you get used to it.

 Jogging: Even if you start with 20 meters to jog or with a jog walk routine, it will be beneficial.

-Running: Running is my favorite.
+Running: Running is my favourite.
 Slightly faster than jogging.
-Feeling the morning breeze against your cheeks, sweat trickling down your forehead, those twilight hours are bliss once you get used to it.
+The feeling of the morning breeze against your cheeks, sweat trickling down your forehead, those twilight hours are bliss once you get used to it.
 I can run for extended periods as I have got used to it.

 Except for these, there are various others like Pushup, Dips, Squats, resistance training.
 Resistance bands offer an excellent full-body exercise.
 Buy medium strength resistance bands.
 You can work all your body parts with these.
 Once again, do not exert yourself much initially.
 Start with 3 to 5 repetitions, and you can increase the same over time.

-It is somewhat better to regularly do all the four types of exercises, i.e., Strength, Endurance, Balance, and flexibility.
+It is somewhat better to regularly do all the four exercises, i.e., Strength, Endurance, Balance, and flexibility.